Pandya Nadu: Under the Madurai Nayaks

 The descendants of Viswanatha Nayak declared independence from the Vijayanagara Empire after its decline and continued as the Madurai Nayak dynasty.
 The various kings of the dynasty had marital alliances with the Later Pandyas of Tenkasi towards securing the legitimacy for their rule.
 The Madurai Nayaks had under them during their peak, Kongu Nadu, Chola Nadu and Venadu regions.
 The Kingdom, unfortunately met a crashing fall after multiple internal squabbles which resulted in the kingdom's fracturing and the later annexation by the Nawab of Carnatic.

 Under the British Rule

 The English East India Company managed to invade and annex the former territories of the Nawab of Carnatic into their Madras Presidency.
 Under the British rule, the Pandya Nadu was divided into two districts, namely Madura and Tinnevelly.
 These later got subdivided into Madura, Ramnad and Tinnevelly and continued to be so till the independence of India in 1947.

 Under the Republic of India

 The region was part of the Madras State under the newly independent India, which was subsequently renamed Tamil Nadu.
-The region of Kanniyakumari was rescued and attached back to the Tamil country.
-The region now comprises the districts of Madurai, Theni, Sivaganga, Ramanathapuram, Virudhunagar, Tirunelveli, Tenkasi, Thoothukudi, Kanniyakumari, Pudukkottai (South of Vellar) and parts of Dindigul.
+The region of Kanniyakumari was transferred to Tamil Nadu.
+The region now comprises the districts of Madurai, Dindigul, Theni, Sivaganga, Ramanathapuram, Virudhunagar, Tirunelveli, Tenkasi, Thoothukudi, Kanniyakumari and Pudukkottai (South of Vellar).